techmack92/Horiseon-Refactoring-Challenge/README.md

 ## Description

- <font size="2"> This application is built for a marketing service that includes a navigation bar with three topics that, when selected, scrolls to the respective section.</br>
+This application is built for a marketing service that includes a navigation bar with three topics that, when selected, scrolls to the respective section.</br>
  It also includes a brief summarization of the services that are offered and how these services can be useful to your brand. </br>
  There is a sidebar that displays strategies that will help you reach the goals you set for your brand's success.</br>

 The refactored code includes standard accessibilty attributes, semantic HTML elements and logical structure.</br>

-The link to the live application is  <a href="https://techmack92.github.io/horiseon-marketing-solution-services/" style="color:red" target="_blank">***HERE.***</font></a></br>
+The link to the live application is  <a href="https://techmack92.github.io/horiseon-marketing-solution-services/" >***HERE.***</a></br>

-The following images show the web application's appearance and functionality:</font>
+The following images show the web application's appearance and functionality:

 <img src="assets/images/Screenshot1.png" width="1000">
 <img src="assets/images/Screenshot2.png" width="1000">